ikaazu/gregstock/README.md

 # Greg Stock

 This repository contains the source for my personal website and portfolio.
-I am learning how to use GigHub.
+I am learning how to use GitHub.

 Planned sections:
 - About